Jubatian/xmburner_test/tests/cond/TESTCASE.rst

-Tests the SBIS instructions whether it is detected when they are unable to evaulate to no-skip, on xmb_cond_sbi1.
+Tests the SBIS instructions whether it is detected when they are unable to evaluate to no-skip, on xmb_cond_sbi1.

 ALU modifications: Each case tests by forcing an SBIS to always skip.